Florida Slip and Fall on Property Attorneys

 Slip and Fall on Property

-Slip and fall injuries on someone else’s property are an ongoing and important source of litigation here in Florida.
+Fall-related injuries on someone else’s property are an ongoing and important source of litigation here in Florida.
 The sad fact is that too many property owners allow their premises to fall into disarray, eschewing reasonable care in favor of a cheaper path, and endangering visitors in the process.
 If you have been injured on someone else’s property, it is important to understand the different rights and responsibilities associated with your relationship to that property.
 Here in Florida, the law divides up visitors into three categories, as follows.

 - Business invitees.
 These are customers, essentially, or anyone who has been invited onto the property of another party in a commercial relationship.
 Common examples include shoppers in a supermarket, patrons in a restaurant, customers in a mall, or visitors to an open house.